 Reports on what God is doing through Bible believing evangelical Christians in Honduras, Nicaragua, Peru, India and Ecuador.
 Jesus said, "If you abide in Me, and My words abide in you, ask whatever you wish, and it shall be done for you" (John 15:7).

 SELAH!
 Pause - reflect- just think of that!

 The call to discipleship is on Christ’s terms, not ours.

-The cost of discipleship is determined by the Lord, and not
+The cost of discipleship is determined by the Lord, and not by the servant.

-today’s churches we invite people to come and join without any regard to the cost of discipleship.
+In our desperate attempt to play the numbers game in today’s churches we invite people to come and join without any regard to the cost of discipleship.

 Jesus Christ is Lord; He is the only Lord.

 Jesus reached out to touch a leper, and the leper was instantly cleansed.
 He is the Great Physician and Master over all kinds of sicknesses.

 Jesus lay asleep in the stern of the fishing boat and when the disciples feared for their lives Jesus spoke and the storm departed.
 When Jesus spoke, God spoke.
 To defy the Lordship of Jesus Christ is to defy God.
 He spoke as God’s authority and as God the Creator.
 He is the Lord of creation.